 What to Do if Your Social Security Claim Is Denied

 If your claim is denied, don’t panic.
 The majority of initial claims are denied.
 When this happens, your best option is to work with an experienced lawyer to file a request for reconsideration.
-Your attorney will help you gather all the evidence and documents you need to make the strongest case possible.
+Your Vero Beach Social Security Disability Law Firm has lawyers that are ready help you gather all the evidence and documents you need to make the strongest case possible.

 If your claim is still denied or you believe you deserve greater benefits, you can request a hearing by an administrative law judge.
 If the judge still doesn’t grant the disability benefits you deserve, you can ask for a review from the Social Security Appeals Council.
 However, the Council is not required to hear your case.